Clay Aiken launches second bid for Congress - NewsBreak

 Clay Aiken launches second bid for Congress

-“Because today, it seems like the loudest voices in North Carolina politics are white nationalists like this guy,” Aiken, 43, said, before playing a clip of Rep. Madison Cawthorn (R-N.C.).Trump abruptly ends NPR interview
+“Because today, it seems like the loudest voices in North Carolina politics are white nationalists like this guy,” Aiken, 43, said, before playing a clip of Rep. Madison Cawthorn (R-N.C.).Ex-McCarthy staffer: GOP leader’s strategy dictated by ‘most extreme’ wings of party

 Showing images of GOP Reps.
 Marjorie Taylor Green (Ga.) and Lauren Boebert (Colo.), Aiken told viewers, “These folks are taking up all the oxygen in the room and I’ve got to tell you, I am sick of it.”